 Quitclaim deeds are most commonly used to clear up title problems, to transfer property between spouses after a divorce, or in informal transactions between friends or family members.

-Put another way, a warranty deed says "I promise that I own the property I am giving you and the title to it is good," while a quitclaim deed says "I'm giving you whatever interest I have in this property, but I'm not making any promises about it my title might not be good and I might not even own the property but whatever I have is now yours."
+Put another way, a warranty deed says "I promise that I own the property I am giving you and the title to it is good," while a quitclaim deed says "I'm giving you whatever interest I have in this property, but I'm not making any promises about it.
+My title might not be good and someone else might even own the property but whatever I have is now yours."

 A joint tenancy involves the right of survivorship.
 This means that when one joint tenant dies, that owner's share passes automatically to the surviving joint tenants.
-This happens whether or not the deceased owner had a will; in fact, it happens even if the deceased owner's will attempts to leave his interest in the land to someone else.
+This happens whether or not the deceased owner had a will.
+In fact, it happens even if the deceased owner's will attempts to leave their interest in the land to someone else.

-The final (and extremely important) step in the conveyancing process is recording the deed, mortgage, or other instrument in the county where the property is located.
+The final (and extremely important) step in the conveyancing process is recording the deed, mortgage, or other instrument in the county where the real property is located.
 The name of the county office involved with recording real estate instruments varies from state to state; it is commonly called the county recorder's office, land registry office, registrar of titles or register of deeds.